For Brescia Students

-Students are eligible to take part in international exchanges in their third or fourth year of undergraduate studies.
-Students should apply for exchange the year before they attend to go (e.g. if you wish to go abroad in your third year, you should apply in your second year).
-Students must be in good academic standing to participate in an international exchange.
+Students are eligible to take part in exchanges in their third or fourth year of undergraduate studies and summer programs anytime after second, third or fourth year.
+Students should apply for an international program the year before they intend to go (e.g. if you wish to go abroad in your third year, you should apply in your second year).
+Students must be in good academic standing to participate in an international program.

 Criteria: Opportunities to participate in Brescia’s exchange programs are limited and awarded on a competitive basis, subject to availability.
 The criteria by which students will be assessed, include:

-(1) A minimum 70% (B) average in a full course load (5 full courses or equivalent) in the previous year of study.
+(1) A minimum 65% average in a full course load (5 full courses or equivalent) in the previous year of study.

-(2) Satisfactory progress in the present year of full-time study (normally a 70% (B) average across 5 full courses or equivalent).
+(2) Satisfactory progress in the present year of full-time study (normally a 65% average across 5 full courses or equivalent).

-(3) A demonstrated readiness to benefit from the experience of an academic exchange in another country and culture.
-Applicants will be evaluated on the basis of their application, letters of reference and transcript.
+(3) A demonstrated readiness to benefit from the experience of an academic experience in another country and culture.
+Applicants will be evaluated on the basis of their application, statement of interest and Academic Record.

-This session will provide further information on the available host institutions, as well as provide students with the opportunity to ask general questions about the application and exchange processes.
-If you are unable to attend this meeting, contact Jennifer Coghlin – Associate Registrar, Student Success.
+This showcase will feature information sessions on all of the available international opportunities and will provide further information on the available host institutions, as well as provide students with the opportunity to ask general questions about the application and selection processes.
+If you are unable to attend this event, or have additional questions, please contact Jennifer Coghlin – Associate Registrar, Student Success.